Target recalls 204,000 weighted blankets after girls suffocate in North Carolina

 Made in China, the blankets were sold exclusively at Target stores and online from December 2018 through September 2022 for $40.

 Target can be contacted online or at 800-440-0680 from 7 a.m. to 10 p.m.
-CT to get a prepaid return label to return the blankets by mail.
+Central time to get a prepaid return label to return the blankets by mail.
 The blankets can also be returned to any Target store.

 for more features.